UK issues warning after human spread of 'rare' monkeypox

 British health authorities say they have identified four "rare and unusual" cases of the disease monkeypox among men who appear to have been infected in London and had no history of travel to the African countries where the smallpox-like disease is endemic.

-In a statement, the UK's Health Security Agency said an investigation had begun into how the men became infected and whether they had any links to each other.
+The UK's Health Security Agency said an investigation had begun into how the men became infected and whether they had any links to each other.
 Three of the men are in London and one is in northeast England.
-All of the men identify as gay, bisexual or men who have sex with men.
+All identify as gay, bisexual or as men who have sex with men.

-"The evidence suggests that there may be transmission of the monkeypox virus in the community, spread by close contact," said Dr Susan Hopkins, the chief medical adviser for the UK's Health Security Agency.
+"The evidence suggests that there may be transmission of the monkeypox virus in the community, spread by close contact," said Dr Susan Hopkins, the chief medical adviser for the health agency.
 "We are particularly urging men who are gay and bisexual to be aware of any unusual rashes or lesions and to contact a sexual health service without delay."

 AdvertisementAdvertise with NZME.

-British authorities said due to the recent spike in cases and the uncertainty as to how monkeypox was being transmitted, they were working with hospitals and international partners to see if there had been a similar rise in cases elsewhere.
+British authorities said because of the recent spike in cases and the uncertainty as to how monkeypox was being transmitted, they were working with hospitals and international partners to see if there had been a similar rise in cases elsewhere.
 Public health experts said doctors who treat patients who develop rashes "without a clear alternative diagnosis" should seek specialist advice.

 They said the risk to the general population was low and that infected patients were receiving specialist care in London and Newcastle.
 Officials are tracing those who had contact with the monkeypox cases, including airplane passengers.